marcusstenbeck/marcusstenbeck.github.io/reading-history/index.md

 # Reading History

 On this page I keep track of stories, articles, books, and *(maybe?)* scriptures that I've read.
 I can point friends here, and re-discover things I've forgotten.
-This page has a truly endless potential, I guess.
+This page has truly endless potential, I guess.

 *This page is continually updated and amended.*